50 States of Bucket List Adventures

 Catch a glimpse of nature's most spectacular light show—the aurora borealis, also known as the northern lights—in Fairbanks, one of the most reliable spots to view the natural wonder.

 Experience the Grand Canyon from the water—float through the geological wonder on the Colorado River with an adrenaline-pumping whiter water adventure, or take in the breathtaking views slowly on a smooth water rafting trip.

 Arkansas: Anthony Chapel

-Marvel at the awe-inspiring design of Anthony Chapel in Garvan Woodland Gardens, an architectural wonder nestled in the deep woods of Fayetteville, that soars 57 feet high with floor-to-ceiling glass walls and massive pine columns and beams.
+- Marvel at the awe-inspiring design of Anthony Chapel in Garvan Woodland Gardens, an architectural wonder nestled in the deep woods of Hot Springs, that soars 57 feet high with floor-to-ceiling glass walls and massive pine columns and beams.